insanitybit/Cricket/README.md

 queue to these periodically.
 This facilitates complex fuzzing structures.

-One could make two separate circular linked lists of cricket nodes with a single shared node in between them, leading to arbitrarily complex structures.
+One could make two separate circular linked lists of cricket nodes with a single shared node in between them, or any other complex structure.

 The goal of Cricket is to facilitate arbitrarily complex fuzzing structures to observe their effect on AFL, and eventually to implement genetic algorithms that